dirtydenny/readmegen/generatedReadme/README.md

   ## Questions

   Thank you for using my application.
-Please submit questions to d.
+Please submit questions to DD.
 Also, visit me at
-    [d](https://github.com/d/) to see my other programs.
+    [DD](https://github.com/DD/) to see my other programs.